Antipodality of spherical designs with odd harmonic indices: Optimality

 \end{prop}

-\begin{proof} For $1\le l \le m$,
+\begin{proof} For $1\le l \le n$,

-since the vertices of the regular $(2m+1)$-gon form a spherical $2m$-design. \end{proof}
+since the vertices of the regular $(2n+1)$-gon form a spherical $2n$-design. \end{proof}

+In this way, we always obtain a function \( \lambda \) with support size \( n \) that is a weighted interval \( T_{n-1} \)-design.
+This shows that the inequality \( n\leq m \) in the assumption of Proposition~\ref{prop:f} cannot be relaxed.

-We need a combinatorial lemma {to give an example of a \nantipodal\ weighted $T_m$-design supported by $m+1$ rational numbers in the interval $[-1,1]$.} In its proof, we denote by \( \delta_{ij} \) the Kronecker's delta symbol.
+Using a combinatorial lemma, we can also construct a non-symmetric weighted \(T_{n-1}\)-design on \([-1,1]\) supported on \(n\) rational nodes with rational weights.
+In its proof, we denote by \( \delta_{ij} \) the Kronecker's delta symbol.

 \begin{lem} For positive integers $n$ and $s$ with $0\leq s<n$, we have

 \end{lem} \begin{proof} We prove the assertion by induction on $s$.

 Suppose $s=0$, then for all $n>0$ we have: